business

 The challenge, though, lies in execution.
 While usage-based pricing offers tremendous theoretical benefits, implementing it in a way that works for both vendors and customers proves surprisingly difficult.
 The primary obstacle is transparency and predictability.
 As a potential customer evaluating an AI tool, you’re often left puzzling over what you’ll actually end up paying.
 The pricing unit might be tokens, credits, API calls, or some proprietary metric that doesn’t clearly map to your actual use case.
 You want to calculate ROI and budget accordingly, but you’re missing the frame of reference to estimate how many units you’ll need.

 Take language models as an example.
-If pricing is per token, how many tokens does it take to process your average customer support inquiry?
+Use the OpenAI pricing calculator to estimate token costs for a typical customer support inquiry.
+If pricing is per token, how many tokens does it take to process one?
 If an image API charges per generation, how does that translate to your monthly volume of product photos?
 These questions sound straightforward but prove remarkably difficult to answer in practice.
 That friction slows down adoption and decision-making at exactly the moment when vendors want customers to feel confident moving forward.

 The vendor side isn’t much easier.
 As companies add new AI capabilities, they find themselves constantly adjusting pricing pages.
 Every new feature potentially requires a new pricing tier or usage metric.
 The pricing pages grow increasingly complex, and communicating the total cost of ownership becomes nearly impossible without extensive documentation and examples.
 You end up in a situation where both sides of the transaction feel uncertain about what’s happening, which isn’t a recipe for smooth product adoption.